RetroPie/RetroPie-Docs/docs/FAQ.md

 A Raspberry Pi B/B+/2 is highly recommended.
 The GPU should have at least 256MB RAM.
 If you have a Raspberry Pi A/A+  it is not possible to scrape games and use system themes.

+### How do I hide the boot text?

+**note that you should be comfortable with editing files in Linux as any wrong edits on the following file can break your boot sequence requiring a reimage of your SD card**

+`sudo nano /boot/cmdline.txt`

+change `console=tty1` to `console=tty3`

+And add `loglevel=3 quiet logo.nologo` at the end.

+**make sure it is all on the same line!!!**

+The logo.nologo option is what turns off the raspberries on boot.